trozware/ZonePet/ReadMe.md

 ### Usage

 Install the add-on and when you log in, you will summon a pet automatically.
-Whenever you enter a new zone, land from a flight or after 5 minutes with the same pet, a different pet will be summoned.
+After 5 minutes with the same pet, or when you lose you pet, a different pet will be summoned.

 Read the pet's name and description in the Chat window - the descriptions can be very funny - yet another way we are missing out on some good content.